2006 New York state elections

+Hevesi resigned as comptroller in late 2006, and Spitzer resigned from the governorship in 2008.

 Background

 The previous governor, George Pataki, was a Republican who defeated incumbent Democrat Mario Cuomo in 1994 and was re-elected twice by wide margins, leading to a total of 12 consecutive years in the role.
-Republican Senator Alfonse D'Amato served until he was defeated in 1998 and before him long-time Senator Jacob Javits also served as a Republican, although he ran as a Liberal in 1980.
+Republican Senator Alfonse D'Amato served until he was defeated in 1998, and before him, long-time Senator Jacob Javits also served as a Republican, although he ran as a Liberal in 1980.

-Controversies and resignations

-All three major statewide officeholders were mired in controversy during or since their respective tenures, and at some point, all three have resigned from statewide office.

-Hevesi resigned only a few months after his comptroller election after being charged with, and pleading guilty to, one count of defrauding the government.
-Eventually he was convicted for more corruption charges.

-Spitzer announced his resignation as governor on March 11, 2008, due to his involvement in a prostitution ring.
-While Cuomo did not have a major scandal in the immediate aftermath of his election or during his time as attorney general, he later went on to be accused of sexual harassment while presiding as governor of New York.
-On August 10, 2021, Cuomo announced his resignation, effective August 24.

 Federal offices

 United States Senate

 Democratic Senator Hillary Clinton was re-elected to a second 6-year term.